federicogildemuro/kyo-sushi/README.md

-# React Ecommerce for Coderhouse React.js Course
+# Kyo Sushi - From Course Project to Enhanced Ecommerce

-This is a React-based ecommerce project developed as a final project for the Coderhouse React.js course.
-It utilizes several libraries to enhance the functionality and user experience.
+This React-based ecommerce project was originally developed as the final project for the Coderhouse React.js course.
+Since then, it has been expanded with numerous additional features and improvements, incorporating various libraries to enhance functionality and user experience.

 ## Features

-- **Styling**: The project's styles are mostly handled using Bootstrap, implemented via its CDN for simplicity.
-- **Responsive Design**: The application is fully responsive and optimized for mobile, tablet, and desktop.
+- **Routing**: Utilizes `react-router-dom` for seamless navigation between pages.
+- **Protected Routes**: Restricts access to certain routes, ensuring only authorized users can access them.
-- **Lazy Loading**: Components are lazily loaded to improve performance, ensuring that only the necessary parts of the application are loaded initially.
+- **Lazy Loading**: Components are lazily loaded to improve performance, ensuring that only the necessary parts of the application are initially loaded.
-- **Routing**: The project uses `react-router-dom` for navigation between different pages such as Home, Products and Cart.
-- **User Authentication with Firebase**: Firebase authentication is used to manage user accounts, allowing for sign-up, login, and session management.
+- **User Authentication with Firebase**: Manages user accounts, allowing sign-up, login, and session management.
-- **Admin Panel**: An admin panel allows authorized users to manage products, orders, and users within the application.
+- **Firestore Integration**: Serves as the database to store and manage products, orders, and user information in real time.
-- **Protected Routes**: Certain routes, like the admin panel, are protected to ensure only authorized users can access them.
-- **Product Search, Filters, and Sorting**: The project allows users to search products by name, apply filters based on category or price range, and sort products in ascending or descending order by name or price.
+- **Product Search, Filters, and Sorting**: Enables users to search products by name, filter them by category or price range, and sort them in ascending or descending order by name or price.
-- **Pagination**: The product list is paginated to improve performance and user experience, displaying a limited number of products per page.
+- **Pagination**: Implements pagination to enhance performance and user experience, displaying a limited number of products per page.
-- **Shopping Cart**: Users can easily add, remove, and update the quantity of items in their cart.
-The cart automatically reflects changes in real-time, ensuring a seamless shopping experience.
+- **Shopping Cart**: Allows users to add, remove, and update item quantities in their cart, with real-time updates for a seamless shopping experience.
-- **Favorites**: Users can add products to their favorites, creating a personalized shopping experience.
+- **Favorites**: Users can save products to their favorites for a more personalized shopping experience.
-- **Real-time Stock Management**: The application updates product stock in real-time, preventing users from purchasing more items than available in stock.
+- **Real-time Stock Management**: Automatically updates product stock to prevent users from purchasing more items than are available.
+- **Admin Panel**: Includes an admin panel that enables authorized users to manage products within the application.
+- **Styling**: The project’s styles are primarily handled using Bootstrap, implemented via its CDN for simplicity.
+- **Responsive Design**: Fully responsive and optimized for mobile, tablet, and desktop.
+- **Animations**: Powered by Framer Motion for smoother and more dynamic user interactions.
+- **Accessibility**: Adheres to accessibility best practices, including semantic HTML, proper ARIA attributes, and keyboard navigation support.
+- **SEO Optimization**: Optimized for search engines with proper metadata, dynamic content for better indexing, and route-based SEO improvements
-- **Email Functionality**: EmailJS is used to send contact form messages and order details, including products and total price, directly to the user's email.
+- **Email Functionality**: Uses EmailJS to send contact form messages and order details, including products and total price, directly to the user's email.
-- **Animations**: Scroll-based animations are powered by AOS.
-- **SEO Optimization**: The app is optimized for search engines with proper metadata, dynamic content for better indexing, and route-based SEO improvements.

 ## Dependencies